mercure-imaging/mercure-anonymizer/README.md

 ## Tag Assignment

-You can specify how each DICOM tag should be processed during the anonymization by adding entries to the configurations section (either "general" or the project-specific section) with the following form:
+You can specify how each DICOM tag should be processed during the anonymization by adding entries to the configuration sections (either "general" or the project-specific section) with the following form:
 ```
 Format:  "([group],[element])": "[command]"
 Example: "(0010,1001)": "remove"